The Quantitative Reasoning measure of the GRE® General Test assesses your:

 Quantitative Reasoning Question Types

 The Quantitative Reasoning measure has four types of questions.
-Click on the links below to get a closer look at each, including sample questions with rationales.
+Click on the links below to get a closer look at each, including sample questions with explanations.

 - Quantitative Comparison Questions